srijal/mule-custom-logger/bin/README.md

 After that, check the App Level properties and validate they're what you desire.
 Now you're good to go!

 # Using the Custom Logger Notification Listener
 The custom logger notification listener implements an interface that allows it to be notified when flows start and end.
-It's also able to retrieve your `avio-logger:config` global element and match its App Level properties to your custom loggers'.
+It's also able to retrieve your `argano-logger:config` global element and match its App Level properties to your custom loggers'.
 Note that (unless overriden) all flow start/stop messages will have a category suffix of `.flow`.

 To use the custom logger notification listener navigate to your logger's global configuration and check the box for `Enable Flow Logs`